Vekteur/quantile-recalibration-training/README.md

 The full pipeline, including hyperparameter tuning and figures, is provided.
 The implementation is based on the [repository](https://github.com/Vekteur/probabilistic-calibration-study) of the paper *A Large-Scale Study of Probabilistic Calibration in Neural Network Regression*.

 The experiments are available in the directory [uq](/uq/).
-Additionally, a minimum PyTorch Lightning implementation of Quantile Recalibration Training is available in the directory [demo](/demo/).
-This code can easily be adapted for custom datasets.
+Additionally, a minimum PyTorch Lightning implementation of Quantile Recalibration Training, which can be easily adapted for custom datasets, is available in the directory [demo](/demo/).

 <p align="center">
 <img src="images/metric_per_dataset_per_epoch.svg?raw=true" alt="" width="88%" align="top">